Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Mode identification from TESS and Gaia data

 \subsection{Probabilistic mode identification from TESS and \emph{Gaia}}

-With the secured mode identifications from rotational splittings in the TESS data, we now return to the \emph{Gaia}-TESS multi-colour photometry for all pulsators, to identify the dominant mode of the stars without rotational splitting.
-We do so from their \emph{Gaia} photometry following Fig.~\ref{fig:multicolor}, after careful inspection of the position of the pulsators with rotational multiplets in this diagram.
+With the secured mode identifications from rotational splittings and stillstands in the TESS data, we now return to the \emph{Gaia}-TESS multi-colour photometry for all pulsators, to identify the dominant mode of the stars without rotational splitting.
 Given the overlap of the distributions of the amplitude ratios for modes of $l=0, 1, 2$ in Fig.~\ref{fig:violin_manual} and the spread in Fig.~\ref{fig:multicolor}, we aimed to estimate the mode identifications for the full sample based on a probabilistic framework including all photometric measurements and their uncertainties.
-To find the probability of a given mode identification under the measured \emph{Gaia} and TESS amplitude ratios, we used the distributions shown in Fig.~\ref{fig:violin_manual} as our training set and modelled them with a 3D Gaussian kernel density estimator ($K_l$).
-For each star, we calculated the likelihood $L_l$ for a given mode $l$ in a Na\"ive Bayesian scheme \citep{Zhang2004} by integrating $K_l$ over the uncertainty interval of the measured amplitude ratios $\mathbf{A}$ of the three considered photometric bands (with $\sigma$ as their uncertainties):
+To find the probability of a given mode identification under the measured \emph{Gaia} and TESS amplitude ratios, we used the distributions shown in Fig.~\ref{fig:violin_manual} as our training set and modelled them with a 3D Gaussian kernel density estimator (KDE, $K_l$).
+As only very few dominant pulsation modes have been identified with a degree $l>2$ from ground-based observations \citep[e.g.][]{Heynderickx1994}, we assumed $l\in \{0,1,2\}$.
+By cross-validation, we ensured that a Gaussian KDE indeed describes our data best.
+Similarly, we used cross-validation to choose the optimal value for KDE bandwidth parameter.